Soloon98/FIRS/README.md

 This is a project for a fire incident reporting mobile application.
-Which hekos users users report fire incidents.
+Which helos users users report fire incidents.